You’ve heard a lot of great things about using an Instant Pot from friends and coworkers, and you’ve finally decided to bite the bullet and buy one.

 Good news: that’s all hands-off time, so you can do whatever you want while your food is cooking.

-Example: my Instant Pot vegan jambalaya recipe calls for 4 minutes of the actual pressure cooking.
+Recipe Example: My Instant Pot vegan jambalaya recipe calls for 4 minutes of the actual pressure cooking.
 Add to this about 5-7 minutes for the pressure to build up before that, then 10 minutes afterwards for the 10-minute natural release.
-(More about the natural release method in #3 below.)
+(Read more about the release methods in #3 below.)

 2. Don’t let the buttons on your Instant Pot confuse you!